We've spent hours slaving over a hot stove, reviewing the best saucepans that will help you cook up a storm in the kitchen

 The JPC1 five-piece saucepan set costs around £100.
 That’s impressive for a set of five good-quality pans.
 You get a 14cm milk pan, 24cm frying pan and three saucepans (16, 18 and 20cm).
 The three saucepans come with toughened glass lids and the frying pan has a non-stick inner.
 There are internal graduations to indicate capacity and each pan’s base is encapsulated to combine even heat distribution with induction-friendliness.
 We found that the pans cooked evenly and came up to temperature quickly.

 Build quality is surprisingly good for the price.
 The saucepans are light in the hand but the construction feels like professional cookware: aluminium handles are riveted on.
 The use of metal handles means you can use the saucepans in the oven too, up to 240°C. The handles can get hot to the touch though.
 The design is timeless but the pans are curvy and mirror-finished so they don’t look cheap or industrial, simply elegant.

 Ideal Home’s rating: 4.5 out of 5 stars

-4. Morphy Richards Special Edition three piece saucepan set – best for style
+4. Morphy Richards Special Edition four piece saucepan set – best for style

 We tested the four-piece Special Edition saucepan set in the ‘sand’ colour and fell in love with the unusual contemporary design.
 The exterior has a matt cream finish.
 The three saucepans (16, 18, 20cm) have brushed stainless steel inners, while the 24cm frying pan is non-stick.
 All four pans are lidded in tempered glass with steam vents.
 The bonded encapsulated base contains a 4mm aluminium disc to aid heat distribution for even cooking.